SAP/spartacus-docs/_pages/contributing/reactive-programming.md

 title: Reactive Programming in Spartacus
 ---

-## Observables as main mechanism for asynchronous code

-There are many ways to write asynchronous code in JS: callbacks, promises, observables (rxjs).
-In spartacus we decided to go all in on observables.
+There are many ways to write asynchronous code in JS, such as callbacks and promises, as well as observables in the case of RxJS.
+As much as possible, Spartacus uses observables as the main mechanism for asynchronous code.

-Sometimes to interact with external dependencies you have to use what is used by those, but from methods that are working on different patterns always try to return `Observable`.
-Consistent usage of those across the whole codebase makes code easier to follow and reasoning about flow of data is simpler.
+When interacting with external dependencies, it is sometimes necessary to follow the same pattern that is used by those dependencies.
+However, if you are working with methods that use a different pattern, always try to return an `Observable` if you can.
+By consistently using the same patterns across the entire codebase, we make our code easier to follow, and simplify the analysis of data flow.

-Example:
-You have method to add entry to the cart and you want return from it information about success or failure.
-You could do it with Promise, but for better integration with spartacus code you should return observable.
+For example, let's say you have a method to add an entry to the cart, and you want to return a result of success or failure.
+You could do this with a `Promise`, but for better integration with Spartacus code, you should return an `Observable` instead.
+The following is an example:

 ```typescript
 addEntry(product: string, quantity: number): Observable<Status> {